haofengac/MonoDepth-FPN-PyTorch/README.md

 * Godard et al. and Kuznietsov et al. introduced unsupervised and semi-supervised methods that relies on 3D geometric assumptions of left-right consistency.
 They trained the network using binocular image data.
 * Fu et al. proposed a framework based on classification of discretized depth ranges and regression.
 They supervised depth prediction at different resolutions and used a fusion network to produce the final output.
 * Hu et al. proposed a novel loss of normal vectors in addition to the conventional depth and gradient losses.
 They first trained a base network without skip connections, and then train the refine network using the novel loss after freezing the weights of the base network.
-* Our work: No FC layers needed, FPN provides unified feature map with strong semantic information.
-Evaluation only at a single stage.
+* Our work: Fully convolutional with no FC layers needed, FPN provides a straightforward and unified backbone to extract features maps that incorporates strong and localized semantic information.
+We employ an easy to follow curriculum to add in gradient loss and normal loss during training, all losses are calculated on the output feature maps instead of intermediate ones.

 ## Other Attempts this Semester